My parents almost disowned me because I wanted to be a rapper – D-Black

 “My parent almost disowned me when I wanted to pursue music.
 They were not happy because I wanted to do music.
 At the time, there was a stereotype that all musicians were ruffians and uneducated and won’t amount to anything in life.”

-He emphasized that some years ago, there were few or no role models young people could look up to in the music industry adding that this gap also made his parents perceive that music was not a profession to venture into.
+He emphasized that some years ago, there were few or no role models young people could look up to in the music industry.
+He said this gap also made parents perceive that music was not a profession to venture into.

 D-Black further stated that now most musicians serve as role models to other young people who want to venture into music.
 And parents are beginning to understand the concept of music and giving children with such potentials the opportunity to venture into it.